SoQal: Selective Oracle Questioning for Consistency Based Active Learning of Cardiac Signals: Experimental Results

+Having explored the performance of active learning frameworks without an oracle, we now assume the presence of a noise-free oracle and explore the effect of selective oracle questioning methods.
+In Table~\ref{table:effect_of_oracle_strategies}, we present the results of these experiments across all datasets at $F=0.1$.

-We find that SoQal consistently outperforms its counterparts across $\mathcal{D}_{1}$ - $\mathcal{D}_{3}$.
-For example, while using $\mathrm{BALD}_{\mathrm{MCD}}$ on $\mathcal{D}_{2}$, SoQal achieves an $\mathrm{AUC}=0.707$ whereas Epsilon Greedy and Entropy Response achieve $\mathrm{AUC}=0.609$ and $0.584$, respectively.
-Such a finding suggests that $\mathrm{SoQal}$ is better equipped to know \textit{when} and for which \textit{instance} a label should be requested from an oracle.
-One could argue that $\mathrm{SoQal}$'s superiority is due to its high dependence on the oracle.
-In fact, we show that this is not the case in Appendix~\ref{appendix:soqal_oracle_dependence}.
-On the other hand, we observe that $\mathrm{SoQal}$ performs on par with the other methods on $\mathcal{D}_{4}$ and $\mathcal{D}_{5}$.
-We hypothesize that this outcome is due to the cold-start problem \citep{Konyushkova2017} where AL algorithms fail to learn due to the limited availability of labelled training data.
-We support this claim with experiments in Appendix~\ref{appendix:soqal_effect_of_data_availability}.
-Moreover, we remind readers that by increasing the value of $S$ in the $\mathrm{SoQal}$ experiments, networks can cede more control to the oracle and thus further improve performance, an effect we quantify in Appendix~\ref{appendix:soqal_effect_of_S}.
+We find that $\mathrm{SoQal}$ consistently outperforms $S$-response and $\epsilon$-greedy across $\mathcal{D}_{1}$ - $\mathcal{D}_{3}$.
+For example, when using $\mathrm{BALD}_{\mathrm{MCD}}$ on $\mathcal{D}_{2}$, $\mathrm{SoQal}$ achieves $\mathrm{AUC}=70.7$ whereas $S$-response and $\epsilon$-greedy achieve $\mathrm{AUC}=58.4$ and $60.9$, respectively.
+Such a finding suggests that $\mathrm{SoQal}$ is well equipped to know \textit{when} a label should be requested from an oracle.
+This improved performance also coincides with reduced dependence on an oracle (see Appendix~\ref{appendix:soqal_oracle_dependence}).
+We also hypothesize that the poor performance of all methods on $\mathcal{D}_{4}$ is due to the cold-start problem \cite{Konyushkova2017} where network learning is hindered by the limited availability of initial labelled training data.
+We support this claim with further experiments in Appendix~\ref{appendix:soqal_oracle_dependence}.